DavidWells/serverless-workshop/lessons-code-complete/core-concepts/7-using-serverless-plugins/README.md

     ```yml
     plugins:
-      - serverless-stack-output
+      - serverless-manifest-plugin
     ```

 3. **Configuring Plugins**

     Plugins handle a wide variety of use cases and thus have their own configuration requirements.
 Make sure to read the README.md of the plugin you are using to add any additional configuration it may require.

-    The `serverless-stack-output` plugin requires a new field in `serverless.yml`
+    Typically plugins will use settings defined in a `custom` key in `serverless.yml`

     ```yml
+    # example
     custom:
       output:
         file: .serverless/manifest.json